NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Reptile Rider.md

 To you, crocodilians, giant lizards, and dinosaurs are loyal steeds, not monsters.
-You gain the [[Feats/Ride|Ride]] feat, even if you don't meet the prerequisites.
+You gain the [[Ride|Ride]] feat, even if you don't meet the prerequisites.
 You gain a +1 circumstance bonus to Nature checks to Handle an Animal as long as the animal is a reptile, dinosaur, or even a non-sapient dragon.

 * * *